Rationale for the Program

 What is stigma?

-The term stigma refers to any attribute, trait or disorder that causes a person to be labelled as unacceptably different from
+Stigma refers to any attribute, trait or disorder that labels a person as "unacceptably different" from "normal people".
+Individuals

-Kay Redfield Jamison said, in an article discussing stigma, “It would be hard to overstate the degree of stigmatization faced
+Kay Redfield Jamison, in an article discussing stigma, says, "It would be hard to overstate the degree of stigmatization faced

 Stereotypes of people with mental illness are just as inaccurate and dehumanizing as stereotypes of women, racial minorities,

 people with physical and developmental disabilities, and people from other diverse groups.
-While we still have a long way
+Although progress has been made

 Why do we stigmatize mental illness?